-Adam studied biochemistry at McGill University and began his career researching cell adhesion and cancer metastasis at the Biotechnology Research Institute of the National Research Council of Canada.
+Born in Montreal, he studied at McGill University and began his career researching the genetics and biochemistry of metastasis at the National Research Council of Canada.
 He lives in New York City.